EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Evaluation

-To find an optimal solution to control the spread of the epidemic, the experts finally tried to implement and analyze the combination of multiple policies.
-To explore the effect of regional lockdown combine temperature screening, they (a) \textit{lockdown the central part of Tokyo and set up screening points on the places where the entertainment venues and stores are denser in Tokyo's surrounding area} (Fig.\ref{fig:multicp}-A).
-As a control group, they selected three of the existing simulation results to compare, including: (b) \textit{lockdown the central part of Tokyo}; (c) \textit{setting up screening points on the places where the entertainment venues and stores are denser in the central part of Tokyo}; (d) \textit{setting up screening points on the places where the entertainment venues and stores are denser in the whole Greater Tokyo Area.} Moreover, all above four policies will be launched from July 8th.
-Because (i) it is not realistic to launch a restriction policy since the first day of spreading, the government requires time to do response; (ii) as observed in Fig.\ref{fig:casestudy}, for two control policies with the same restriction type and spatial setting, the effect of launching since the first day of simulation (July 1st) and since one week later (July 8th) are quite similar.

-Fig\ref{fig:multicp}-B shows the comparison result, they found that (d)-\textit{temperature screening on the entertainment venues and stores denser area in the whole Greater Tokyo Area} is still the most effective one.
-Besides, they discovered that: relative to (c), (a) was almost no improvement, which highlights the importance of screening in the central part of Tokyo.
+\textbf{Compound Policy [Fig. \ref{fig:casestudy}-D].} The experts finally tried to implement and analyze a combination of multiple policies.
+They locked down the \underline{T}okyo's \underline{c}entral part (abbreviated as ``tc'') and set up screening points at the locations where the \underline{e}ntertainment venues and \underline{s}tores (abbreviated as ``es'') are denser in the areas surrounding Tokyo (D1).
+As a control group, they selected three of the existing simulation results to compare, including: lockdown tc; screening the es denser area of tc; setting up screening on the es denser area of the whole \underline{G}reater \underline{T}okyo \underline{A}rea (abbreviated as "gta").
+Furthermore, all above four policies were launched starting July 8th.
+Because (i) it is not realistic to launch a restriction policy from the first day of spreading; the government requires time to respond. (ii) As observed in Fig. \ref{fig:casestudy}, for two control policies with the same restriction type and spatial setting, the effect of launching from the first day of simulation (July 1st) and from one week later (July 8th) yielded similar results.
+D2 shows the final comparison result, temperature screening on the es denser area of whole gta is still the most effective.
+They discovered that relative to just screening on the es denser area of tc, D1 displayed almost no improvement, which highlights the importance of screening tc.